finos/community/docs/growing-your-project-community/finos-community-strategy/recognise-community-achievements.md

 ---
 id: recognise-community-achievements
 title: Work with FINOS to Recognise Community Achievements
+description: "Recognize community achievements with FINOS: swag, blog coverage, and programs that thank contributors and maintainers for open source impact in finance."
 ---

 # Work with FINOS to Recognise Community Achievements